ICM Fellows Celebrate 50 Years

 All students seeking admission must compete for a place in the ICM Fellows Program.

-On behalf of nearly 1,300 Fellows of the Institute for Court Management, we welcome you to the ICM Fellows home page!
+On behalf of over 1,300 Fellows of the Institute for Court Management, we welcome you to the ICM Fellows home page!
 Locate a Fellows classmate, review photos of graduating classes, and learn about recent graduates.